 —Smollett gives a concert in West Hollywood, California , opening with an emotional speech, saying he had to play the show because he couldn't let his attackers win.

-—Chicago detectives say they're interviewing two "persons of interest" from surveillance video.
+— Chicago detectives say the two are the "persons of interest" from surveillance video.

-—Chicago police later say local media reports that the attack against Smollett was a hoax are unconfirmed .
+— Chicago police say reports that the attack against Smollett was a hoax are unconfirmed .